 Operating activities section by indirect method

-This article is focused on indirect method of preparing operating activities section of the statement of cash flows.
-If you are looking for direct method, please read ‘operating activities section by direct method’ article.
+This article is focused on the indirect method of preparing the operating activities section of the statement of cash flows.
+If you are looking for the direct method, please read the “operating activities section by direct method” article.

 Contents:

-Under indirect method (also known as reconciliation method), we convert net operating income (or loss) to net cash provide (or used) by operating activities during the year.
-For this purpose, net operating income (or loss) figure is taken from the income statement and is adjusted for non cash expenses, timing differences and non operating gains or losses.
-The rest of this article explains how these adjustments are made to net operating income (or loss) to arrive at net cash flow from operating activities.
+Under the indirect method (also known as the reconciliation method), we convert the net income (or net loss) to the net cash provided (or used) by operating activities during the reporting period.
+For this purpose, the net operating income (or net loss) figure is taken from the income statement and adjusted for non-cash expenses, timing differences, and non-operating gains or losses.
+The rest of this article explains how these adjustments are made to the net income (or net loss) to arrive at the net cash flow from operating activities.

-As non-cash expenses reduce net operating income without reducing cash, they are added back to net operating income under indirect method.
-The other examples of expenses that require a similar treatment are depletion of natural resources, amortization of intangible assets and amortization of bond discounts etc. The following example illustrates the treatment of depreciation for preparing operating activities section.
+Under accrual accounting, the non-cash expenses reduce net income but do not affect cash.
+A popular example of such expenses is the annual depreciation charge.
+As non-cash expenses reduce net income without reducing cash, they are added back to net income under the indirect method.
+The other examples of expenses that require a similar treatment are the depletion of natural resources, the amortization of intangible assets, the amortization of bond discounts, etc. The following example illustrates the treatment of depreciation in the operating activities section.

 Example:

-The income statement of XYZ company shows a net income of $75,000 for the year ended 31 December, 2013.
-The only non cash expense reported in the income statement was depreciation of $2,200.
-How XYZ should treat the depreciation expense for preparing the operating activities section using indirect method?
+The income statement of XYZ Company shows a net income of $75,000 for the year ended December 31, 2023.
+The only non-cash expense reported in the income statement is depreciation of $2,200.
+How should XYZ treat the depreciation expense for preparing the operating activities section under the indirect method?

 Solution:

-The gains and losses resulting from non operating activities are included in the income statement.
-Since these gains and losses are the result of non operating activities, their effect is eliminated by adding any non operating loss to and deducting any non operating gain from net operating income figure.
-For example, if a company sells some of its old equipment having a book value of $1,200 for $1,500.
-The gain of $300 ($1,500 – 1,200) will be considered for the computation of net operating income.
-If a statement of cash flows is prepared, the gain of $300 will, therefore, be deducted from the net operating income in the operating activities section and the total proceeds of $1,500 will be shown in the investing activities section of the statement of cash flows.
-Other examples of gains and losses that require a similar treatment are gains or losses on discontinued operations, and gains on early payment of debts etc.
+While determining the net income, the gains and losses resulting from non-operating activities are included in the income statement.
+Since these gains and losses are the result of non-operating activities, their effect is eliminated by adding any non-operating loss to and deducting any non-operating gain from the net income figure.
+Suppose, for example, a company sells some of its old equipment with a book value of $1,200 for $1,500.
+The gain of $300 (= $1,500 – $1,200) on this sale will be considered for the computation of net income.
+If a statement of cash flows is prepared, this gain of $300 will be deducted from the net income in the operating activities section, and the total proceeds of $1,500 will be shown in the investing activities section of the statement.
+Other examples of gains and losses that require a similar treatment are gains or losses on discontinued operations, gains on early payment of debts, etc.

-The single step income statement for the year ending 2013 and the selected data from comparative balance sheet of XYZ company is given below:
+The single-step income statement for the year ending 2013 and the selected data from the comparative balance sheet of XYZ Company are given below:

-Required: Prepare operating activities section of XYZ company using indirect method.
+Required: Prepare the operating activities section of XYZ Company using the indirect method.

 Solution: